subigya-js/mero-dhann/README.md

 ## Contribution Guidelines

-We welcome contributions to improve MeroDhan!
+We welcome contributions to improve MeroDhann!
 Follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`.